-At Hombu one can train under the tutelage of The Founder's grandson, Doshu Moriteru Ueshiba and great-grandson, Dojo-cho Mitsuteru Ueshiba.
+At Hombu you will receive instruction from The Founder's grandson, Doshu Moriteru Ueshiba and great-grandson, Dojo-cho Mitsuteru Ueshiba.
 Your morning class partner might be a young white belt from Italy, your afternoon partner a 2nd dan from Brazil, and your evening partner a 7th Dan Hombu Shihan.
-Your downtime might be spent sightseeing beautiful temples with a group from Russia or drinking beer with local Japanese students.
+Your downtime might be spent sightseeing beautiful temples with a group from Russia or enjoying a beverage with local Japanese students.
 You have the opportunity to share the love and passion of aikido with people from around the world and bring what you experience and learn back home to your dojo.
-This year’s trip will also include a few days stay in Beijing, China where we will join the ranks of students at Beijing Aikikai and enjoy the local culture.

 All CAA members and dojos are insured and the majority of instructors have either visited and/or lived in Japan and trained at the World Headquarters (Hombu Dojo) Tokyo, Japan.

-All kyu and dan ranks are registered through Hombu Dojo and certificates issued directly from The Aikikai World Headquarters in Tokyo.
+All kyu and dan ranks are registered through Hombu Dojo, certificates issued directly from The Aikikai World Headquarters in Tokyo.
 These ranks are recognized at all Aikikai affiliated dojos worldwide.